ciatph/alliance-csa-pakistan/README.md

    - add new `html/css/js` files in the **/public** directory.
    - Restart the localhost web server.
 `npm run dev`

+## Deployment

+Push updates into the dev branch to trigger GitHub workflows ci/cd to the gh-pages branch.
+Updates will be viewable on https://ciatph.github.io/pakistan_web_dev after the deployment has finished.

 @ciatph
 20210427